parker20121/joshua-mt/README.md

 Setup

-Change Joshua/setting.py JOSHUA_SCRIPT_EXECUTABLE and JOSHUA_SCRIPT_FILENAME to reflect your Joshua-decoder server setup.
+Change Joshua/setting.py JOSHUA_SCRIPT_EXECUTABLE, JOSHUA_SCRIPT_FILENAME and JOSHUA_WEB_API_SUPPORT_LANGUAGES to reflect your Joshua-decoder server setup.
 See conf/translate_input.sh for sample scripts that read from stdin and netcat to Joshua-decoder server

 The following python dependences are required.